SestrenExsis/SOTN-Shuffler/README.md

 From the root of the repository, run `git submodule update --init --recursive` to fetch the required SOTN-Patcher repo as a submodule.

+Run `pip install -r requirements.txt` to download the required Python libraries.

 Run the `setup.bat` script, which will generate the necessary extraction and randomly-generated map files for shuffling.
 It will also run validation checks against the generated map files.
 Be aware that this step can take several minutes to run.

-Once the necessary files have been generated, running the `randomize.bat` script will go through the process of building a randomized PPF file.
+Once the necessary files have been generated, running the `randomize.bat` script with the appropriate arguments will go through the process of building a randomized PPF file.
 Be aware that this step can also take a few minutes to complete.
+There are two arguments, the first argument is passed as the seed, and the second specificies the skillset to use when verifying that the seed is solvable.
+For now, `Casual` is recommended, so you can run, for example, `./randomize.bat 123456789 Casual` to generate a Casual seed using `123456789` as the seed value.

 Once that step has completed, a file called `current-seed.ppf` will have been created inside the `build/patcher` folder.
 This file can be used in conjunction with [ppf.sotn.io](https://ppf.sotn.io/) to apply the changes to your BIN file.